About Lindsay Noel

 Wanting her practice of law to have a positive effect on clients, Lindsay attended law school with the intent of becoming a family law attorney.
 As an associate at McKinley Irvin's Tacoma law office, Lindsay’s calm demeanor and bright intellect give her (and the clients she works with) the edge in attaining advantageous legal solutions in stressful situations.

 Lindsay understands that each client requires a unique result to his or her own personal situation.
 “There are no boilerplate results in family law,” Lindsay says.
-“I approach family law cases with an open mind and learn as much about the client as possible.
-By allowing the client to tell his or her story, we can identify the issues unique to the case and determine the best course of action to get the client the results needed.”
+“I approach family law cases with an open mind and learn as much about the client as possible.”

 Because a family law case almost always results in major transformations in a person’s life, Lindsay not only seeks legal solutions for her clients, but also looks for resources that may help the client adjust to these changes.